Collecting Antique Chinese Porcelain

 Budai - the laughing Buddha

-Actually, the better we understand the issues involved the more we realize how much more knowledge antique Chinese porcelain requires.
+Actually, the better we understand the issues involved the more we realize how much more knowledge antique Chinese porcelain requirements.

 Experienced collectors of Chinese ceramics are often specialized in the ceramics produced during a limited number of dynasties.
 Due to the vast space and time in which Chinese ceramics were produced, there is no expert who knows all about Chinese porcelain.

-These pages provide tips and information to the beginning collector of antique Chinese porcelain.
-They also give collectors some information regarding the identification of Chinese characters found in antique porcelain marks.
+These pages provide tips and information for the beginning collector of antique Chinese porcelain.
+They also provide collectors with some information regarding the identification of Chinese characters found in antique porcelain marks.

 Today authenticity and dating problems associated with Chinese ceramics are more acute than ever.
-This is not only valid for the new collector, even long-term experienced collectors an dealers buyin or selling porcelain and pottery from China require knowledge to identify the age and its traces of antique porcelain.
+This is not only valid for the new collector, even long-term experienced collectors and dealers buyin or selling porcelain and pottery from China require knowledge to identify the age and its trafficking of antique porcelain.
 This site provides information for both, new and the experienced collectors.

-Some light will also be shed on Chinese commercial practices as compared to western purchasing attitudes, and why fakes are proliferating.
+Some light will also be called on Chinese commercial practices that compared to western purchasing attitudes, and why fakes are proliferating.

 First things first: